openedx/course-discovery/README.rst

 To aid in these goals, the Course Discovery Service will collect data from several systems internal to the OpenEdX installation.
-Initially, this will just be Otto (the Ecommerce service), and in the future will it will also include Studio, and in the edX.org implementation, our Drupal marketing site.
+Initially, this will just be Otto (the Ecommerce service), and in the future it will also include Studio, and in the edX.org implementation, our Drupal marketing site.
 The design intention is that additional systems should be cheap to add to the same framework.